Waitematā and Canterbury DHBs have become the third and fourth districts in New Zealand to reach the 90 per cent fully vaccinated milestone.

 That increase is even more dramatic among Māori.
 In the week of Super Saturday, just 37 per cent of Māori were fully vaccinated.
 That number has now nearly doubled in six weeks, with 70 per cent of Māori having received both doses.

-Under the new system, the country will shift between levels — Red, Orange and Green — depending on a range of factors including vaccination coverage, the capacity of the health system, testing, contact tracing and Covid transmission.
+Under the Government’s new traffic light system, the country will shift between levels — Red, Orange and Green — depending on a range of factors including vaccination coverage, the capacity of the health system, testing, contact tracing and Covid transmission.